knoexus/swansea-M37-data-vis/cw2/coursework.md

 {(limitations|}

 First, the magnitude of the volumetric spikes is very relative.
 In essense, it is amplfied in the selected way purely to make the comparison between them illustrative enough, but does not represent the actual depth.
 Also, we need to use an extra component (head) to make it clear where the spikes are.
+However, a possible improvement would be making a toggle for the head, as it can actually hinder the perception of the depth of the hills (spikes), especially when looked at from below (image 2).
+Alternatively, we can use an outline of the brain as a reference point, but this is quite debatable.

 {|limitations)}